-6.3.7 Barge-In
+6.3.9 Barge-In by Speech or DTMF Input

-The Barge-In feature controls the Voice.Al Gateway's behavior in scenarios where the user starts speaking (interrupts or "barges-in") while the bot is saying something to the user.
+The Barge-In feature controls the Voice.AI Gateway's behavior in scenarios where the user starts speaking or dials DTMF digits while the bot is playing its response to the user.
+In other words, the user interrupts ("barges-in") the bot.

-When this feature is disabled (default), the Voice.Al Gateway ignores user speech input, from the detection of end of utterance until the bot has finished4 playing its response (or responses if the bot sends multiple consecutive response messages).
-Only then does the Voice.Al Gateway expect user speech input.
-However, if no bot response arrives within a user-defined timeout, triggered from the detection of end of utterance, speech-to-text recognition is re-activated and the user can speak again.
+When these two features are disabled (default), the Voice.AI Gateway ignores user speech input, from the detection of end of utterance until the bot has finished5 playing its response (or responses if the bot sends multiple consecutive response messages).
+Only then does the Voice.AI Gateway expect user speech or DTMF input.
+However, if no bot response arrives within a user-defined timeout, triggered from the detection of end of utterance, speech-to-text recognition is re-activated and the user can speak or send DTMF digits again.

-When the Barge-In is enabled, detection of user speech input is always active.
-If the user starts to speak while the bot is playing its response, the Voice.Al Gateway detects this speech and immediately stops the bot response playback and sends the detected user utterances to the bot.
+When the Barge-In is enabled, detection of user speech input or DTMF is always active.
+If the user starts to speak or presses DTMF digits while the bot is playing its response, the Voice.AI Gateway detects this speech or DTMF and immediately stops the bot response playback and sends the detected user utterances or DTMF to the bot.
 If there are additional queued text messages from the bot, they are purged from the queue.

-This feature is controlled by the Administrator.
+These two feature are controlled separately by the Administrator.
 In addition, the bot can dynamically control this feature during the conversation.

-6.3.8 TTS Caching
+6.3.10 TTS Caching

-By default, the Voice.Al Gateway caches TTS results from the TTS engine.
+By default, the Voice.AI Gateway caches TTS results from the TTS engine.
 This offers various benefits such as the following: